What Will You See Before You Die?

 1,000 Places to See Before You Die

 "1,000 Places to See Before You Die"?
 Seriously?
+Only 1,000?
 That's a tall order.
 After all, the world is a big place and there's a lot to see.
 Still, a quick flip through and you'll see that author Patricia Schultz holds her own.
 Does she live up to her title?
 It depends on how you see things.

 I was in a book shop in San Francisco looking for a gift.
 Being the classy guy I am, I started my hunt in the bargain section.
 There was some kind of "buy-two-get-one-free" deal going on.
 "1,000 Places" was my freebie.
-I don't remember what else I bought or who I was shopping for but "1,000 Places" is still with me.
+To this day, I don't remember what else I bought or who I was shopping for but "1,000 Places" is still with me.
 It will be with me for a long time.

 But for a book spanning the whole world, it's a bit Westernized.
 This is understandable considering this is an American book by an American author.
 I've written more about Japan than she has!

 "1,000 Places" isn't a bucket list, it's a wake up call.
 That's what it was for me.
 It got me off my couch and now I'm in Japan.
 I planned to see more of Asia years ago but I'm still having the time of my life here.